neo4j/neo4j-python-driver/docs/source/index.rst

 #############################

 .. warning::
-    This API docs is not production ready!
+    This version of the API Documentation is a draft.

 The Official Neo4j Driver for Python.

 Neo4j versions supported:

+* Neo4j 4.1 - Using the Bolt Protocol Version 4.0
 * Neo4j 4.0 - Using the Bolt Protocol Version 4.0
 * Neo4j 3.5 - Using the Bolt Protocol Version 3